chiskien/excellent-catalog/README.md

 # Excellent Book Shop

-Excellent BookShop is a Cloud Native Spring Boot Application.
+Excellent BookShop is a Cloud Native Application with Spring Boot and Kubernetes.
-> Excellent Read acts as a social media like facebook, instagram, and people can post their review about books and
-> tracks down their progress.
-> Excellent Book Shop is online book store.

-## Use cases:

-- View the list of books in the catalog
-- Search books by their ISBN (International Standard Book Number)
-- Add a new book to the catalog
-- Edit information for an existing book
-- Remove a book from the catalog

 # Patterns and Technologies